matomo-org/developer-documentation/docs/generated/master/Piwik/Menu/MenuAbstract.md

 Base class for classes that manage one of Piwik's menus.

 There are three menus in Piwik, the main menu, the top menu and the admin menu.
-Each menu has a class that manages the rendering of it.
+Each menu has a class that manages the menu's content.
 Each class invokes a different event to allow plugins to add new menu items.

 Methods